IcePanorama/SimpleCDatabase/README.md

 To try this database out for yourself, do the following:

 1. Clone the repo onto your machine.
-    - Use the green `Code` button above for instructions on how to do so.
+    - Using HTTPS: `git clone https://github.com/IcePanorama/SimpleCDatabase.git`
+    - Using SSH: `git clone git@github.com:IcePanorama/SimpleCDatabase.git`
-    - Note: The Makefile for this project is only designed with Linux machines in mind.
+    - **Note: The Makefile for this project is primarily designed with Linux machines in mind.**
+    - The project may still build on non-Linux operating systems, but your mileage may vary.
-2. Unzip the repo and cd into the new folder.
+2. Move into the new directory using `cd SimpleCDatabase`.
 3. Build the project using `make`.
-4. Run the database using `./main`.
+4. Finally, run the database using `./database`.

 ## TODO

 * Fix bugs with splitting internal nodes.

-* Fix automated tests.

 ## Noteable Modifications